RFD 020: Parallel Conversations

 Non-persisting queries skip the lock

-This means jp --no-persist query --id=<id> works on locked conversations, which is useful for inspecting a conversation's state while another session is actively using it.
+This means jp --no-persist query --id=<id> works on locked conversations, which is useful for running a non-persistent query without waiting for the lock.

 CLI Changes

-jp query --id=<id>
+jp query --id[=<target>]

-Operate on a specific conversation by ID.
-Fails if the conversation is locked.
+--id=<conversation-id> | Operate on a specific conversation by ID |

 jp query --fork[=N]